 At this point you may be thinking, “Wait a minute, that’s not a pumpkin pie in the picture.
 This guy’s nuts.”
 And you would be correct on both counts.
 I am neither sane nor representing the photograph in this column sufficiently well as of yet.

 While my wife makes the pumpkin pie, I make the good old-fashioned American apple pie.
 And for my wife, who likes tons of dough, I try to make it extra doughy.
-Freshly heated throughout, it goes amazingly well with Chesapeake Farms Vanilla and apple pie ice creams, from the eponymous local artisan creamery making their own goods from their herd of dairy cattle.
+Freshly heated throughout, it goes amazingly well with vanilla ice cream, from the eponymous local artisan creamery making their own goods from their herd of dairy cattle.

 Come to think of it, I don’t think that I need to wait for the holidays to enjoy fresh ice cream and fruit pie.
 I may just have to jump into this right about now.
 Enjoy below a good-old traditional apple pie recipe.